Recipe search tool

-Most studies have not found a link between specific foods and breast cancer [1-5].
-For example, eating lots of fruits and vegetables does not appear to lower breast cancer risk.
-However, a healthy diet promotes overall health and may help protect against other types of cancer and other diseases [6-8].
+Eating fruits and vegetables may slightly lower the risk of some breast cancers [1-2].
+Most studies have not found a link between other types of foods and breast cancer [3-6].
+However, a healthy diet promotes overall health and may help protect against other types of cancer and other diseases [7-9].

 Along with regular exercise, a healthy diet is a good way to maintain a healthy weight.
 While we do not fully understand how diet affects breast cancer, body weight is related to breast cancer risk and overall survival.
-For women who are postmenopausal, being overweight and weight gain increase breast cancer risk [9-10].
-And for survivors, being overweight and weight gain appear to reduce survival [11-13].
+For women who are postmenopausal, being overweight and weight gain increase breast cancer risk [10-11].
+And for survivors, being overweight and weight gain may reduce survival [12-14].

 - Be physically active (get regular exercise).

-- Choose 100 percent whole grain foods (like 100 percent whole grain breads and cereals, brown rice, popcorn and quinoa) more often.
+- Choose 100 percent whole grain foods (such as 100 percent whole grain breads and cereals, brown rice, millet and quinoa).

 Learn more about healthy behaviors and breast cancer risk.